-I read yes/no questions, because it’s interesting to see how they play out in real life.
+I read yes/no questions because I make no distinction from one question to another, they are all questions and I ask the cards all manner of questions.
 The way I see it, nothing is fixed and as we move about our lives we are constantly making decisions and changing the realms of possibilities for ourselves.
-Outside of dual paradigms, change is inescapable.
-Hence, reading the cards for the yes/no question can uncover interesting possibilities.
+Outside of all paradigms, change is inescapable, just as death is inevitable.
+Reading the cards for the yes/no question can uncover interesting possibilities, helping you consider different routes which the tarot is excellent for.
 First, because it can frame the answer against what you want(desire), whether it is the answer hoped for or not.
-Secondly, as I mentioned before, it is interesting to see in what ways the answer unfolds in daily life.
+Secondly, it is interesting to see how the answer unfolds.
 In many ways, the answer is already contained within the question, between the lines, it is only a matter of unlocking it.

 Black suits (swords and batons)= no

 Always read with the question in mind, context is what you will be looking at first.
 When you read with context, the yes/no is not always as clear cut, or red and black.
 Here is where your personal understanding of the suits comes into play.

 Spiritual questions lead me to see how swords(the magical suit) and cups(the spiritual suit) interact.
 As swords delineate the magical journey and cups taps into the flow and the heart, watching these two interact can better elucidate whether the question is a yes or no.

 Love readings are more direct, staying close to the rule of red and black.
 Since the red suits indicate heat and love, if there is no red, or the red is encased within batons or (worse) swords, then there is no love.

 I associate coins with money matters, money requires work, which is batons.
 For work/career/planning related questions I am immediately tuned into how the coins and batons interact.